ibm-cloud-docs/cis/custom-rules-creating.md

 Follow these steps to delete an existing custom rule in the console:

-1. Navigate to **Security > Firewall rules**.
+1. In the CIS console, navigate to the **Security**.
-1. In the firewall rules table, locate the rule to modify and click the Actions menu on the right of the row.
+1. In the Custom rules table, locate the rule to delete and click the Actions menu on the right of the row.
-1. Select **Delete**.
+1. Select **Delete** from the action menu.
-1. Confirm the rule deletion.
+1. Click **Delete WAF custom rule** to delete the rule.

 ## Working with WAF custom rules from the CLI
 {: #working-with-waf-custom-rules-cli}